 ** Remember a blank RDII can easily be altered to a RDI, RDIII or Commutation jacket from a blank.

 These jackets are made of a mixed gray wool.
 Please note that unlike most of our offerings the wool in these jackets do have about 20%synthetic content.
 The jackets in this run have the following features.

 Six piece body,

 non buttoning shoulder straps,

 They are lined in cotton osnaburg and have an inside pocket.

 Please be sure that your blank fits you before finishing work is done as we will not accept returns of blanks once they have had finishing work done by anyone other than B. & B. Tart.

-A blank includes the assembled pieces and instructions for finishing the garment and the cost of shipping.
+A blank includes the assembled pieces and instructions for finishing the garment.
+You will need to close the lining at the neck with a few whip stitches, work the button holes, sew on the buttons and topstitch the jacket if you choose to.
 Buttons and thread are not included but are available for an additional charge.